 - AT&T will have the ability to go-to-market with innovative, new digital services and applications much quicker and scale than competitors if they can realize tight vertical integration from network to endpoint media application.

-- AT&T will be well positioned to drive demand for new network and converged IT/CT services that will be required to enabled demanding but differentiating 5G applications for consumers and enterprises such as VR, AR, real-time gaming, ultraHD video, next-gen media applications and highly reliable UC (Unified Communications).
+- AT&T will be well positioned to drive demand for new network and converged IT/CT services that will be required to enable demanding but differentiating 5G applications for consumers and enterprises such as VR, AR, real-time gaming, ultraHD video, next-gen media applications and highly reliable UC (Unified Communications).

 Implications for Business Leaders